itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Methodology

-Our backbone network, \textit{e.g.}, CenterPoint~\cite{CPoint}, has multiple detection heads specific to 3D object detection.
-Multiple detection heads perform different tasks but operate like a single module because they are configured to extract 3D object information from the same feature.
-However, the previous KD methods~\cite{detKD}\cite{objDGCNN} were only concerned with how the student network directly mimicked the results of the teacher networks in detections, without completely considering the relation among the multiple detection heads.
-To alleviate this issue, we use the relation of multiple detection heads as a factor of KD in this paper.
+Fundamentally, our backbone network, \textit{e.g.}, CenterPoint~\cite{CPoint}, has various types of 3D object characteristics on detection heads.
+Specifically, the locations, size, and direction of an object are different properties, but they are inevitably correlated to each other because they come from the same object.
+However, the traditional KD methods~\cite{detKD}\cite{objDGCNN} were only concerned with how the student network straight-forwardly mimicked the outputs of the teacher network without considering the relation among the detection heads.
+To overcome this problem, we make use of the relation of detection heads as a major factor for the detection head-centric KD.

-Our proposed relation-aware self-attention is directly inspired by multi-head self-attention~\cite{transformer}.
-We extract a feature sequence $v \in \mathbb{R}^{L\times C}$, where $C$ is the channel size of $v$ and $L$ is the number of objects in $v$.
-We use it as the query, key, and value.
-The feature sequence $v$ refers to the aggregated features of objects corresponding to the actual location where objects exist in the output of the detection heads. $v$ consists of a heatmap feature sequence $v_{hm}$, a subvoxel refinement feature sequence $v_o$, a height feature sequence $v_h$, a 3D size feature sequence $v_s$, and a rotation angle feature sequence $v_r$.
-We also develop an additional feature sequence $v_{all}$ wherein all the feature sequences are concatenated on the channel direction.
+Our proposed head relation-aware self-attention is directly inspired by the multi-head self-attention~\cite{transformer} in order to learn the relation between the multiple detection head.
+As shown in Fig.~\ref{fig:chattn}, we first extract $i$-th instance feature $v^i \in \mathbb{R}^{c}$, where $c$ is the channel size, from the center location of the object in the detection head feature.
+Note that, since the instance feature is extracted from the multiple detection head, it has several object properties such as a class-specific heatmap $v^i_{hm}$, a sub-voxel location refinement $v^i_o$, a height-above-ground $v^i_h$, a 3D size $v^i_s$, and a yaw rotation angle $v^i_r$.
+When there are a total of $n$ objects, we combine them to make an object center-head feature $v \in \mathbb{R}^{n\times c}$.
+We use the same object center-head feature $v$ of dimension $n$ for query, key, and value, which are an input of the scaled dot-product attention.
+The self-attention function $\mathcal{F}$ is computed by

-Fig.~\ref{fig:chattn} illustrates the relation-aware self-attention.
-It consists of the intra-relation attention and the inter-relation attention, which takes $v_{all}$ and finds the correlation between multiple detection heads by applying self-attention to indicate which tasks of the detection heads take attention from the objects.
-Conversely, the other feature sequences $v$ are processed by the intra-relation that suggests which objects are being noticed by the tasks of the detection heads.
-The fusion layer combines two results to calculate an attention score that considers the correlation between the tasks of the detection heads and objects.
-The relation-aware self-attention can be derived by:
+The proposed head relation-aware self-attention consists of two different self-attentions for inter-head and intra-head relations as illustrated in Fig.~\ref{fig:chattn}.
+We propose the self-attention based on the inter-head relation of the instance features, which is made in order to consider the relation between all detected objects and their different properties, rather than a single detected instance, from the global viewpoint.
+The self-attention for inter-head relation is computed by